 The concept of utility is central in several disciplines including economics, sociology, law and psychology, and can easily become challenging and complex.
 Consider, for instance, the question of whether a human need comes from within (endogenous understanding) or through societal norms that we more or less implicitly adapt to (exogenous understanding).
 Traditional business development, building upon assumptions from marketing, finance and management literature, focuses on established situations of use and thus on well-known customer demands and market segments.
 Here you have established transactions, and well-known consumers and user behaviors - i.e. you have a clear and exogenous understanding of utility.
 Although there is nothing wrong with looking at established behaviors, it will normally not do the job for our type of idea evaluation.
-As we learn from e.g. the Vehco, NetClean and Ecoera cases in this book, an entrepreneurial venture can actually create new demands and establish new transactions.
-In doing so, it also creates new economic value, not just replacing an established offering with an incrementally better one.
+As we learn from e.g. the Vehco, NetClean and Ecoera cases in this book, an entrepreneurial venture can actually create new demands and established offering with an incrementally better one.
 Hence, for many reasons, we need to apply a wider concept of utility while still being pragmatic and practical (and in most cases economical) about what to achieve.
 In broadly searching for situations of use, we hopefully also do a better job finding unconventional applications of our idea.